 The trustee must administer the trust according to the terms of the trust.
 That means the trustee does not get to make up their own rules.
 Instead, the trustee must carry out the terms of the trust as recorded.

 Common examples of trustees departing from the trust's terms include trustees who want to keep trust property in the trust instead of distributing it.
 Or trustees who have a wild idea about how they will increase the value of trust assets before they distribute them.
 That means trustees claimed they received verbal instructions from the settlor before death.

 If your trustee fails to administer the trust according to its terms, they have breached their fiduciary duties.

 Trustee's Duty of Loyalty

-Let’s say, for example, the trustee truthfully claims that before the settlor died they said that they wanted to make a gift of some amount of cash to somebody who’s not listed as a beneficiary of the trust.
-Even if it's completely true, when the settler died the trust terms became irrevocable.
-For that reason, the trustee is obligated to follow the terms of the trust as it appears in writing.
+Suppose your trustee truthfully claims that before the settlor died, they said they wanted to make a gift of cash to somebody who isn't a trust beneficiary.
+Even if it's entirely true, the trust terms became irrevocable when the settler died.
+For that reason, the trustee must follow the terms of the trust as it appears in writing.